Today we are having a big celebration! Which is why I bring this Vegan German Chocolate Cake to the blog!

 Actually, one of our favorite things to do growing up, was to have movie night (read binge watching Harry Potter), make brigadeiros, and eat with a spoon while Harry would defeat the Death Eaters, and stuff.

 We wouldn’t make vegan brigadeiros, though.
-We would make the traditional ones, with condensed milk (you can see a recipe for them here).
+We would make the traditional ones, with condensed milk.

 But now, Marina is actually lactose intolerant.